Naalu/ds-senior-capstone-projects-website/reports/Report_5.md

 ---

 ## 2. Retrospective
-Reflect on the group dynamics and project progress.
-Create five lists to summarize your discussion.

 1. **Appreciations:** In person communication and looking ahead.
 Balanceing the class work and actual development.
 2. **Successes:** Plan for the next few weeks figured out.
 Communication lines better established.